 Sometimes in life, things change… including your need for life insurance

 When considering purchasing term or whole life insurance, the main questions come down to where you are in your life right now.
 For instance: Are you employed?
 Have you recently retired?
 If you have children, are they starting to leave the nest?
 Are they young, in college, or approaching that age?
 Some common life events or transitions may cause you to revisit your life insurance needs and options.
-It’s quite possible that you can use more coverage than you currently have — and you could afford more than you think.
+It’s quite possible that you can use more coverage than you currently have — and you may be able to afford more than you think.

-For example, you could supplement your current coverage with a small affordable term life insurance policy, just to help cover funeral expenses.
+For example, you could supplement your current coverage with a small term life insurance policy, just to help cover funeral expenses.
 It could be well within your budget to help meet your family’s needs this way.
-Along with your own peace of mind, having this financial protection for your loved ones can be even more reassuring.
+Along with your own added peace of mind, having this financial protection for your loved ones can be even more reassuring.

 Reasons to consider buying life insurance: